alastairlundy/DotPrimitives/src/DotPrimitives.Collections/README.md

 ```

 ## License

-This project is licensed under the Mozilla Public License 2.0.
+DotPrimitives.Collections is licensed under the MIT licence.

-See [the LICENSE text](https://www.mozilla.org/en-US/MPL/2.0/) for more details.
+See `LICENSE.txt` for more information.

 ## Acknowledgements
 Thanks to the following projects for their great work: